ChangWan723/ChangWan723.github.io/_posts/CSLN/Refactoring/2023-12-15-What-is-Refactoring.md

 5. **Optimising Performance**
    - **Sometimes, refactoring can lead to more efficient code**, although performance optimisation isn’t its primary goal.

+> In fact, Performance Optimisation is a good **contrast** to Refactoring:
+>    - Like Refactoring, Performance Optimisation usually doesn't change the behaviour of a component (except for speed), it only changes the internal structure.
+>    - But the purpose is different. **Performance Optimisation usually makes the code more difficult to understand**, but you have to do it in order to get the required performance.
+(In real development, we need to measure which is more important, readability or performance, depending on the specific project.)

 > **Refactoring ability is also an essential measure of an engineer's code ability**.
 >
 > The so-called "**junior engineers maintain the code, senior engineers design the code, expert engineers refactor the code**", this sentence means that: